The Smithwicks Experience at St Francis Abbey Brewery

 , Parliament St,, Kilkenny City, Kilkenny, Republic of Ireland

 From September 30th 2013 the Smithwick’s Visitor Experience will close due to maintenance work and upgrade to the facility.
-Reopening of this facility will be in Spring 2014.
+Reopening of this facility will be in late Spring 2014.
 Apologies for any inconvenience caused.

 Over 300 years ago in 1710, John Smithwick began brewing his first Ales, although the Smithwick’s story started long before then.